The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Fer-de-lance resting along the trunk we used for crossing.
 Yasuni Biosphere Reserve.

-Fer-de lance are nocturnal and solitary.
-It can be found near rivers and streams, basking under the sun during the day and lying still while well camouflaged in leaf litter or under forest cover waiting to ambush prey (including rats and mice) that comes within range during the night.
+Fer-de-lance are nocturnal and solitary.
+It can be found near rivers and streams, basking under the sun during the day and lying still while well camouflaged in leaf litter or under forest cover, waiting to ambush prey (including rats and mice) that comes within range during the night.
 When cornered or threatened, this species can be very defensive and may exhibit an S-coiled defense display.
-Juveniles are often semi arboreal and even adults are sometimes encountered in bushes and low trees.
+Juveniles are often semi-arboreal, and even adults are sometimes encountered in bushes and low trees.

 Emerald Tree Boa